imellis22/CS260Simon/README.md

 I like how the scores.js gives a really good example of how to make new, complex elements to add to the DOM.
 A lot of the elements I want in my startup are kind of complex, so this will be really helpful.

 The login.js gives a good example of how to get information from a form and then add that to your display using javascript.
 That will be really helpful.

+Scores makes sense to me, but not super well.
+It is really useful to look at as examples for a lot of things, from accessing info from local storage and using async functions.